Correctly report ZFS dataset quota overflows

 NOTE I have tried this on proper freeBSD 11.0, 11.1, and CURRENT and all produce the same results.

-#1 Updated by Alexander Motin about 3 years ago
+#1 Updated by Alexander Motin over 3 years ago

 - Subject changed from zfs refquota deadlock to ZFS dataset quota overflows not reported correctly